sarahsair25/-Ripple-Daily-Habit-Tracker-/README.md

 ##  Features

--  **Create Custom Habits** — Define habits with names, descriptions, and frequency goals
+-  **Create Custom Habits** :Define habits with names, descriptions, and frequency goals
--  **Daily Check-ins** — Mark habits complete with a single tap
+-  **Daily Check-ins** : Mark habits complete with a single tap
--  **Streak Tracking** — Stay motivated by maintaining your daily streaks
+-  **Streak Tracking** :Stay motivated by maintaining your daily streaks
--  **Progress Visualization** — View weekly and monthly completion stats at a glance
+-  **Progress Visualization** :View weekly and monthly completion stats at a glance
--  **Reminders** — Get nudged at the right time to stay on track
+-  **Reminders** :Get nudged at the right time to stay on track
--  **Habit Categories** — Organize habits by Health, Focus, Learning, and more
+-  **Habit Categories** : Organize habits by Health, Focus, Learning, and more
--  **Daily Reflection Notes** — Add optional notes to each check-in
+-  **Daily Reflection Notes** : Add optional notes to each check-in
-- **Dark Mode Support** — Easy on the eyes, day or night
+- **Dark Mode Support** : Easy on the eyes, day or night

 ---